NYSE cancels erroneous trades in Baxalta

-June 17 (Reuters) - The New York Stock Exchange said on Wednesday that it ruled to cancel all erroneous trades in Baxalta Inc when issued at or above $34.13 executed during a two-minute period late in the trading day.
+(Reuters) - The New York Stock Exchange said on Wednesday that it ruled to cancel all erroneous trades in Baxalta Inc BXLT_w.N when issued at or above $34.13 executed during a two-minute period late in the trading day.

 NYSE said it made the ruling, which is not eligible for appeal, in conjunction with other UTP exchanges.
 The ruling refers to trades between 3:23 p.m. and 3:25 p.m.
 EDT.